-So we now have an understanding that there should be a patent drawing included in your patent application but the next important question that we need to address is ‘When is a Patent Drawing Needed?’
+So, we now have an understanding that there should be a patent drawing included in your patent application but the next important question that we need to address is ‘When Patent Drawings are Needed?’.
 The rest of this article will focus on when a patent drawing is needed.

 Conditions when Patent Drawing is Needed

 Condition #1: When you need clarity: Whenever you need to make things clear, a patent drawing is needed.
 For example let’s say you have a design of a cell phone with many features that you want to be patented.
 How many words it would take to describe each and every feature of the cell phone, how they are structurally and functionally linked with each other?
 Would it not be easier to understand if a drawing were included?
 This is certainly a scenario where we should include a drawing.